austinfrommoh/odin-recipes/README.md

 The final product of odin-recipes is a basic HTML webpage which shows the instructions for three dishes.

 TIMELINE AND CURRENT STATUS:
-Status: Not Started
+Status: Iteration 1 Complete
 Project Timeline and Tasks:
-  Iteration 1: Initial Structure
+  Iteration 1: Initial Structure - Complete
-    1. Create index.html
+    1. Create index.html - Complete
-    2. Add boilerplate and h1 with "Odin Recipes" Iteration 2: Recipe Page
+    2. Add boilerplate and h1 with "Odin Recipes" - Complete Iteration 2: Recipe Page
     1. Create new dir named recipes
     2. Create html file named after recipe it will contain